kirull1/videocloud/memory-bank/progress.md

 - Need to set up scalable storage solution

 ## Notes
+- Subscription functionality has been fixed by correcting a foreign key constraint in the database that was pointing to the wrong table
+- Frontend UI has been enhanced to show user-friendly error messages for subscription operations
+- Channel detail page now shows a "This is your channel" indicator when viewing own channel
+- The UI now prevents users from attempting to subscribe to their own channels
 - User profile management system is now fully implemented with proper validation and error handling
 - Custom avatar upload functionality is now fixed and working correctly
 - Frontend has been enhanced with animations, better loading states, and improved error handling